-A trademark is a visual symbols that is used by a business to protect the Intellectual Property from infringement.
+A trademark is a visual symbol that is used by a business to protect the Intellectual Property from infringement.
 These may be a word, label, numeral, device etc. The company's logo is the representative of a brand.

 Eligibility and Requirement for Trademark

 Any person, whether an Indian citizen or and Foreign national, can apply for the registration of their trademark logo if the inventor want to protect it before advertising.

 Step 1: Select your trademark.
 Pick what class your business belongs according to the Controller General of Patents and Trademarks.

 There are about 45 classes of Goods and Services under Trademark Law.

 Step 2: Confirm that the mark is a UNIQUE one.
 Do a thorough trademark search to confirm that it is unique.

 Step 3: Fill up the application form which will determine if the logo is already available in the market (Hire a lawyer if the application gets rejected)